OSGeo/gdal/gdal/doc/source/drivers/vector/geojson.rst

 of all *Feature* properties.

-Schema detection will recognized fields of type String, Integer, Real, StringList, IntegerList and RealList.
-Starting with GDAL 2.0, Integer(Boolean), Date, Time and DateTime fields are also recognized.
+Schema detection will recognized fields of type String, Integer, Real, StringList, IntegerList and RealList, Integer(Boolean), Date, Time and DateTime.

 It is possible to tell the driver to not to process attributes by setting environment variable **ATTRIBUTES_SKIP=YES**.
 Default behavior